-New Zealand National Commission for UNESCO CONTESTABLE FUNDING ROUND 2021/2022
+New Zealand National Commission for UNESCO CONTESTABLE FUNDING ROUND 2023/2024

-Tēnā koutou, thank you for your interest in our funding.
+Tēnā koutou and thank you for your interest in our funding.

-The New Zealand National Commission for UNESCO has allocated a limited amount of funding to support initiatives that align with its mission and strategic priorities.
+The New Zealand National Commission for UNESCO has allocated a limited amount of funding to support initiatives that align with our mission and strategic priorities.